 Intensifying homeland security goes a long way in preventing maggot infestations.

-You need not hassle maggots at the airport; rather, you should make sure all of your windows, doors, and screens are in good repair.
+You should make sure all of your windows, doors, and screens are in good repair.
 Keep drains clean by using an organic drain cleaner.
 Also, check for any openings in your foundation and unscreened vents outside your home.
 Inspect your yard and any brush or compost piles for dead animals or rotting matter that have attracted maggots/flies.
 If you or anyone near you is using poison to get rid of a rodent problem, it will greatly increase your chances of having a maggot infestation, as animals search for secure hiding places when they are sick.

 If you want to get rid of the maggots, you’re going to have to kill their parents.